mjohndus/dyndns-netcup/README.md

 **2. Output (--force, --debug)**

-yyyy@xxx: ./dncapi.php --force --debug
+yyyy@xxx: ./dncapi.php --force

-Option "--force" is Set: ignore's ipcheck and different ip(4/6) will be changed.
+Option "--force" is Set: ignore's ipcheck and different IPv(4/6) will be changed.

-Get IPv4 from first server ip: 177.198.122.123 is valid IPv4 Address not changed but Option "--force" is Set. --> continue.
+Get IPv4 from first server ip: 177.198.122.123 is valid

+IPv4 Address not changed but Option "--force" is Set. --> continue.
-IPv4 your choice: IPv4 = true.
-IPv6 your choice: IPv6 = false.

-Option --hosts = false.
-Your host declaration v4: 2 --> "xxxx", "yyyy"
-Your host declaration v6: all

 Login: success

-Your Login ID: cjc0M2MxOTI1NjhSM12345678912345672ZCUm1RSTU5NjFBOD
 ```
 --> force
 ---------------------------------------------------------------------------------------------------